 We have divided the orebody into production panels, and will have one jet boring mining unit operating in a panel.
 At least four production panels need to be frozen at one time to achieve the full production rate of 18 million pounds per year.
 At full production, two jet boring machines will be working at a time, while the other two are being moved, set up, in the backfill cycle or on maintenance.

-We have signed agreements with the owners of the Cigar Lake project and McClean Lake mill to process all Cigar Lake’s ore slurry at the McClean Lake mill.
-To process Cigar Lake ore slurry, a number of mill modifications have been completed.
-The McClean Lake joint venture is required to further modify and expand the mill to process and package all of Cigar Lake’s current mineral reserves.
+All of Cigar Lake’s ore slurry will be processed at the McClean Lake mill, operated by AREVA.
+The McClean Lake mill requires modification and expansion to process and package all of Cigar Lake’s current mineral reserves.
 The Cigar Lake joint venture has agreed to pay for the capital costs for such modification and expansion.

 During the year, we:

-- invested about $911 million for our share of the construction costs to develop Cigar Lake
+- invested about $1.1 billion for our share of the construction costs to develop Cigar Lake

 - expensed about $86 million in remediation expenses

-Our total share of the capital cost for this project is about $1.1 billion since we began development in 2005.
-In order to bring Cigar Lake into production in 2013, we estimate our share of capital expenditures will be about $182 million, including $27 million on modifications to the McClean Lake mill.
-Our share of standby charges until production is achieved this year are estimated to be about $52 million.
+In August 2013, we announced that our share of the total capital cost for Cigar Lake was expected to increase between 15% and 25% as a result of scope changes, increased costs at the mine and mill, and the inclusion of some capital costs that will be incurred subsequent to the mining of the first ore that were not included in our previous estimate.
+Our total share of the capital cost for this project is now estimated to be about $1.3 billion (previously $1.1 billion) since we began development in 2005.
+In order to bring Cigar Lake into production in 2014, we estimate our share of capital expenditures will be about $130 million, including $100 million on modifications to the McClean Lake mill.
+Additional expenditures of about $35 million will be required at McClean Lake mill in 2015 in order to continue ramping up to full production.
+Our share of standby charges until production is achieved this year is estimated to be about $15 million.

-- bring the mine into production in mid-2013
+- to bring the mine into production in the first quarter of 2014